 Article published on 16 December 2015

 The stats speak for themselves.
 In England in 2013, 56.4% of women aged 34-44 and 62% of women aged 45-54 were classified as overweight or obese.
-Her annual report lists several recommendations that need to be put into place.
+Her annual report lists several recommendations to put into place across the country.

 We have for some time now known the issues in front of us and there are a variety of factors at play here.
 Yes, women need to become more active and participate in physical exercise more but also society as a whole needs to become more educated about the types of food we eat.